 Probate is a legal process wherein a court oversees the distribution of a deceased person’s estate to the heirs or beneficiaries of the estate after the payment of all debts, obligations and funeral expenses.
-A probate proceeding helps fulfill the wishes of the deceased as specified in a Will.
-In case there is no Will, the distribution of the deceased’s estate is made according to the applicable state laws.
+A Nevada probate proceeding helps fulfill the wishes of the deceased as specified in a will.
+In case there is no will, the distribution of the deceased’s estate is made according to the applicable state laws.

 - The complexity of the estate